MTSUIP Case Study

 MTSUIP benefits from the consistency of OneMotion’s ongoing support and maintenance on the software, knowing they are in good technical hands and their sensitive data is secure.

 It was just a matter of time!

 The Montana Schools Unemployment Insurance Program (MTSUIP), manages its members’ employment-related liability in a cost-effective and fiscally responsible manner.
 Without their help, school districts must work through the intricacies of unemployment claims on their own, and if not done correctly, school districts become liable for claims charges.

 For cash-strapped school districts, reducing claims is key to saving money.
 According to MTSUIP, a single claim can cost up to $13,000.
 MTSUIP provides its members with a dedicated claims team overseen by an expert with over 20 years of experience.
 One of the benefits of working with MTSUIP is that they promise to deliver a quick and thorough review of all claims which has proven to minimize the number of legal hearings for their members.
-You can just imagine how stressful it was for MTSUIP when their system crashed!
+You can just imagine how stressful it was when the MTSUIP team had to take their system offline!

 It was just a matter of time, acknowledged Theresia LeSueur, Executive Director.
 Their Microsoft Access VBA (Visual Basic for Applications) software system was originally developed in 1985 by a self-employed software developer that had just retired.
 The author was no longer available to support their system, let alone update it.

 To add to their woes, because the software was not kept up to date with the fast-moving pace of technology, the software had become a security risk.